 Memorial Day Weekend Program

 Spend your holiday weekend unplugging and unwinding in the fresh mountain air at Fallen Leaf Lake.
-Spend your days hiking in beautiful terrain, paddling through clear waters or relaxing on the deck with a good book.
+Spend your days hiking in beautiful terrain, paddling through clear waters, or relaxing on the deck with a good book.
 At the end of the weekend, join fellow alumni for a fascinating faculty talk and a multicourse dinner paired with delicious wines from an alumni-affiliated winery.
+The reservation period will open in February, 2023.

 Professor Robert Siegel, ’76, MA ’77, MD ’90